23 Steps — Interactive Checklist

 Convert photos to WEBP formathigh

 WEBP achieves 25–35% smaller files than JPEG at equivalent quality.
-Google recommends it for web performance.
+Google recommends it in PageSpeed Insights and Core Web Vitals documentation.

 Use PNG only for logos and graphics with transparencymedium

-PNG is lossless and supports transparency, but produces much larger files than JPEG for photos.
+PNG is lossless and supports transparency, but produces much larger files than JPEG for photos — typically 3–5× larger.

 Convert PNG photos to JPG or WEBPhigh

-PNG photos are 3–5x larger than equivalent JPEG files.
-Converting saves significant bandwidth.
+PNG photos are 3–5× larger than equivalent JPEG files.
+Converting saves significant bandwidth and improves load times dramatically.

 Serve WEBP with JPEG fallback for older browsersmedium

-WEBP has 95%+ browser support, but a JPEG fallback ensures compatibility with older browsers.
+WEBP has 97%+ browser support, but a JPEG fallback ensures compatibility with older browsers and email clients.

 Dimensions & Resizing